IntelliSenseIoT/XserverIoTOnboardTask.NET/xserveriotctl.md

         applynew --file <file>      - Apply a new User from JSON file.
 Note: After applying, run 'xserveriotctl data usersupdate' to activate the changes. applyupdate --file <file>   - Apply User from JSON file.
 Note: After applying, run 'xserveriotctl data usersupdate' to activate the changes. remove --id <id>            - Remove an existing User from the system.
-After removing, run 'xserveriotctl data usersupdate' to activate the changes.
+After removing, run 'xserveriotctl data usersupdate' to activate the changes. changepassword --password <password>    - Change the password of the currently logged-in user on the IoT Server and in the active profile.

     alarmgroup
         get --out <file> --id <id>    - Download AlarmGroup to JSON file